photo by Kathy Cadigan

-We offer retreats and online workshops that are designed to nurture a creative life and, to provide respite from what can often feel is a busy, overwhelming world.
+We offer retreats and online workshops that are designed to nurture a creative life and, to provide respite from what can often feel is a busy, painful, stressful and overwhelming world.
 For when we have the time to ground into the gifts of our originality — to reconnect with our multidimensional and innovative spirit — it is far easier to navigate the challenges and heartbreak that are an unavoidable part of living in this messy, beautiful world.

-Our goal is simple: let there be more joy – more light – more ease.
+let there be more joy – more light – more ease.

 Since we began in 2008, no one has ever been able to easily sum up the Squam experience as it is both ephemeral and unique to the individual.
 However, to get better sense of what it can feel like, we have collected a number of reflections from people over on our RAVES page.

-People have traveled to Squam from over 47 States and 21 Countries, yet no matter where they come from or how different each individual’s daily life might look like, there is consistently a tremendous sense of connection and recognition for the people who gather together.
+People have traveled to Squam from over 47 States and 22 Countries, yet no matter where they come from or how different each individual’s daily life might look like, there is consistently a tremendous sense of connection and recognition for the people who gather together.
 Commonality includes a love of the natural world, a desire to feel good, curiosity, the intention to practice kindness and a passion for the beauty of handmade things.